 There are two simple ways to use your Kindle book to drive traffic to your blog or landing page:

 - Link directly to your website inside the book.

 Lets first go over how you can get traffic by linking directly to your site.

-The screenshot above shows how you can link directly to your blog or website inside your book before you enroll it in Kindle Direct Publishing Program.
-This strategy alone sends up to 200 extra visitors to your site within 30 days.
+The screenshot above shows how you can link directly to your blog or website inside your book, before you enroll it in Kindle Direct Publishing Program.
+This strategy alone typically sends up to 200 extra visitors to your site within 30 days.
 Chris Guthrie peaked at #119 in the Kindle Store when he got about 2000 free downloads.
-With the right call to action a top 100 ranked ebook can send you anywhere from 300 to 3700 visitors a month.
+With the right call-to-action, a top 100 ranked ebook can send you anywhere from 300 to 3700 visitors a month.

-But that’s not all.
+But, that’s not all.
 Use Amazon’s “Look Inside” and “Download a Sample” features to give readers a free report.
-Add a call to action on page 4 of your ebook (the last page in the preview) and link this back to your landing page or blog.
-Every 30 previews send about 10 visitors to your blog .
+Add a call-to-action on page 4 of your ebook (the last page in the preview) and link this back to your landing page or blog.
+Every 30 previews should send about 10 visitors to your blog.

 Traffic Strategy #2: How to Create Viral Content

 Everyone wants to create viral content, but most people fail.
-That’s because they don’t pay attention to the sites that successfully create viral posts, day in, day out.
+That’s because they don’t pay attention to the sites that successfully create viral posts, day in and day out.
 If they did, they would learn three secrets of viral content creation.

 The second is to get the length right.
 Viral content publisher Buzzsumo found that its most shared posts ranged from 3,000-10,000 words.

 And, the third is to have a killer idea that is sure to go viral.
 Here’s how you do that: